|Alpine Weather Report|

 FREEZING LEVEL: Rising slightly above surface this afternoon and possibly again Monday afternoon.

 FERNIE ALPINE RESORT FORECAST (1615 metres):

-SUNDAY: Cloudy with possible sunny breaks and a 60% chance of flurries.
-High near -2.
+MONDAY: Cloudy with sunny periods and a 40% chance of flurries.
+High near -4.